vaishnkv/toy-platform/README.md

             - Since it is a toy-setting ,The core processing is just string reversal , but simulate the acual processing like situation , I'm deliberately creating a delay with sleep.

         - Once a job is finished, it will hit the callback endpoint along with the job_id which was issued by the middleware

+# Installation:

+ Note :
+ - A good practice is to create a Docker file, so that you dont want to think and fix dependency issues, you can just  use off the shelve.
+ - Instead of storing the username and password tuples in DB,to keep it simple , I have used a simple .json file to store.
+ - To keep it more grounded , I have written bash scripts
+        - To set up the environment (both node and python).
+        - To run the servers (both frontend and backend)
+ - Assuming that node 16 is available, if not install with nvm using the below command
+    > nvm install 16

+## steps to follow:

+- Once node16 is available.
+As the first step , we will setup the the environment.
+For this ,run
+    > chmod +x setup_env.sh <br>
+    > ./setup_env.sh

+- Once setting up environment is complete, we will run all the servers.
+For this ,run
+    > chmod +x run_servers.sh <br>
+    > ./run_servers.sh

+# Results:

+- The login page will look as follows:

+- The dashboard will look as follows:

+- All the logs are dumped into the log directory